Inside: Girls can do anything is a book list to inspire your girl to believe in herself, dream big, and color outside the lines.

 “If you like to think big, but some say you’re too small, or they say you’re too young or too slow or too tall… Pay no mind to their doubts, and just follow the path of one awesome inventor Patricia E. Bath.”
 When Patricia was a little girl, she got a chemistry set and discovered that science is cool.
 She decided that when she grew up, she would use science to help the world’s sick and the poor.
 Her parents encouraged her to start by getting a good education.

 In her life and career, Dr.Bath met many obstacles and unfair restrictions.
 In medical school, girls weren’t allowed to sit in the front row.
 But she knew “anything boys can do, girls can do too.”
 And she went on to do many great things, including inventing a laser tool that helped restore and improve vision.
-She also became the first African American female doctor to receive a patent for medical purpose.
+She also became the first African American female doctor to receive a patent for medical purposes.

 “So, if helping the world seems too hard, you are wrong.
 If some say you can’t do it, don’t listen.
 Be Strong.
 Like Patricia, stay focused.
 Push forward.
 Shine bright.
 And you’ll find all your dreams will be well within sight.”